as-ideas/TransformerTTS/README.md

 * Francesco Cardinale, github: [cfrancesco](https://github.com/cfrancesco)

 ## Special thanks
-[MelGAN](https://github.com/seungwonpark/melgan): one data normalization and samples' vocoder are from this repo. <br>
-[WaveRNN](https://github.com/fatchord/WaveRNN): one data normalization and samples' vocoder are from this repo. <br>
+[MelGAN](https://github.com/seungwonpark/melgan) and [WaveRNN](https://github.com/fatchord/WaveRNN): data normalization and samples' vocoders are from these repos.

-[Erogol](https://github.com/erogol) and the Mozilla TTS team for the lively exchange on the topic. <br>
+[Erogol](https://github.com/erogol) and the Mozilla TTS team for the lively exchange on the topic.

 ## Copyright
 See [LICENSE](LICENSE) for details.